fed/bacon-snake/README.md

 ## Building, Running and Watching for Changes

-When developing, there's also a watch task that will automatically watch any of your source files for changes and refresh the page for you.
+When developing, Grunt's default task will automatically watch all of your source files for changes and refresh the page appropriately.
 To run start the app and the watch task, run `npm start`.
 The app will go live on http://0.0.0.0:6789/.

 ## Release Versions